ElektraInitiative/libelektra/src/plugins/toml/README.md

 # > ot a literal one

-# setting the string again, but escape the backslash with another backslash
+# setting the string again, but escape the backslash with another backslash so that the \not gets written out
 kdb set 'user/tests/storage/string' 'I am a basic string\\not a literal one.'

 kdb get 'user/tests/storage/string'